open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/openmetadata/alerts-notifications/index.md

 ## Configuration Details for Destinations
 ### Slack
 For slack configuration you will need to get the endpoint URL of the channel where you wish to send the alerts.
-Additionally, you can conigure the following parameter:
+Additionally, you can configure  the following parameter:
 - **Batch Size**: size of the batch that will be sent to the endpoint.
 - **Connection Timeout**: timeout for the connection.
 - **Secret Key**: Secret key can be used to secure the webhook connection.

 ### MS Teams
 For MS Teams configuration you will need to get the endpoint URL if the chanel where you wish to send the alerts.
 You can find this by going to the Teams channel where you want the posts to appear, clicking the three dots `...`, and clicking "Connectors".
 Then add the "Incoming Webhook" connector.
 Copy this connector's URL and supply it here to OpenMetadata.
 It may be in the form of `https://your-domain.webhook.office.com/webhookb2/...@.../IncomingWebhook/.../...`.
 For more on MS Teams webhooks, see [Create an Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).
-Additionally, you can conigure the following parameter:
+Additionally, you can configure  the following parameter:
 - **Batch Size**: size of the batch that will be sent to the endpoint.
 - **Connection Timeout**: timeout for the connection.
 - **Secret Key**: Secret key can be used to secure the webhook connection.